robinhoodis/example.com/docs/class2/module1/lab04/lab04.rst

 Datacenters are logical groupings of services or applications that are typically located within the same physical location such as a Data Center.
 The Data Center configuration will allow BIG-IP DNS to understand the location of your services for the purposes of high availibility.
 For more information on Data Centers, please refer to the link below.

-In this section, we will only be performing configuration changes on gtm1.site1.
+Perform configuration changes on gtm1.site1.
 The reason for this is that by the end of this lab we will demonstrate how BIG-IP DNS Synchronization works to ensure configuration consistency is maintained between both BIG-IP DNS devices.
 Once Synchronization is established, gtm1.site2 will receive a copy of these new configurations.

 |datacenter_link|